dmferrari/doctor-appointments/README.md

 }'
 ```

+> [!NOTE] JWT Token
-In the header of the response you will receive the **token** that you will use to authenticate the other requests.
+> In the header of the response you will receive the **token** that you will use to authenticate the other requests.

 Response: